Your privacy is important to Truckstop.

 RETENTION OF PERSONAL DATA

 We will retain your personal data for as long as is necessary to fulfil the purpose for which this data was collected and for the business purposes explained in this Policy.
-If your personal data is used for two purposes, we will retain it until the purpose with the latest period expires; but we will stop using it for the purpose with a shorter period once that period expires.
+If your personal data is used for two purposes, we will retain it until the purpose with the latest period expires; but we will stop using it for the purpose with a shorter period once that period expires, to the extent technically feasible and consistent with our legal obligations.

 Even after we stop providing Services directly to you, and even if you close your account, we may retain your personal data: